 USB Wi-Fi dongle or Network Cable

 Be careful there are a TON of cheap Wifi dongles that offer poor signal strength, random connection drops and/or requires manual installation of drivers.
 Thus why I’ll recommend some specific dongles.
 The LB-Link long Range WiFi USB Antenna (LB Link) and the TP-LINK TL-WN725N Wireless N Nano USB Adapter (TP-Link).
 The LB-Link cost about twice as much as the TP-Link since its features a long antenna.
 You can read more about them here… Download Arch Linux Raspberry Pi WiFi Access Point Image.

-The fact that your RPi comes with not one, but two usb ports, may seem cool at first but soon you’ll realize 2 ports aren’t very much.
-To help free up a spare port buy some cat 5 networking cable.
-This way when you need an extra port you can use it instead of using a mini WiFi USB dongle.
-Less of the “cool” factor but more practical.
+The fact that your RPi comes with not one, but two USB ports may seem cool at first, but soon you’ll realize that 2 ports are sometimes not enough.
+If you require network access, to help free up a spare USB port you can use network cable instead.

 Chances are you already have a keyboard sitting around in your garage, or in a closet along with an old computer.
 If not, then invest in a wireless keyboard with built in trackpad.
 I really like the Logitech Wireless Touch Keyboard K400 and Microsoft’s All-in-One Media Keyboard.
 I used an old wired Microsoft keyboard for months before going wireless.
 If you prefer smaller wireless keyboards check out Rii and Favi.